-Which is why more and more students are looking for jobs that don’t require them to travel.
+Which is why more and more students are looking for jobs that do not require them to travel.
 Student jobs are no longer limited to low-paying data entry positions or store clerks.
-There's actually a ton of stuff you can do from the comfort of your own room, that not only pays better, but also wastes no extraneous time.
+There's actually a ton or stuff you can do, but also wastes no extraneous time.

-Here are 3 of the best ways to make money as a student without wasting precious hours.
+Here are three of the best money to spend as a student without wasting precious hours.

 1. Do some editing

-If you are a native English speaker or have mastered the English language, there are tons of editing jobs you're already qualified to do.
+If you are a native speaker or you have mastered the Dutch language, there are tons of editing jobs you are already qualified to do.
 You don't have to be a writer or wordsmith.
-As long as you're adept with grammar and pay close attention to detail, you can earn good money this way.
+As long as you are adept with money and pay close attention to detail, you can earn good money this way.
 It's not difficult to get work, either.
-Hundreds of clients on sites like Upwork are, at any time, looking for editors.
-They're not necessarily going to pay the prices a professional would expect, but there’s a good chance it will be more than your other options as a student.
-You'll need to sell yourself - talk up your experience, even if you have none.
+Hundreds or clients on sites like Upwork, at any time, looking for editors.
+They are not professional, but there is a good chance to do it.
+You'll need to sell yourself - talk up your experience, if you have none.
 If you are confident you can do the job, let the client see that.

 2. Trade Forex

 Trading foreign exchange (Forex) is all the rage these days, and for good reason.
 The Forex market is relatively easy to master.
 It works on simple supply and demand principles.
-Once you have a basic idea of what factors influence supply and demand of currencies (politics, economic stability, etc.), trading Forex is intuitive.
+Once you have a basic idea of what factors influence supply and demand or currencies (politics, economic stability, etc.), trading Forex is intuitive.
 Not only that, but most brokers offer risk free demo trading .
-You can get a good idea of whether Forex is for you before you enter into any stakes, whether high or low.
+You can get a good idea of whether you're in for high or low.

-Students who have been studying for a couple of years or more should consider tutoring first and second years.
-While this is a path many already take, there are some who are not confident about their teaching abilities.
-What you need to remember is that you're not teaching.
+Students who have been studying for a couple of years or more should consider first and second years tutoring .
+While this is a path, there are some who are not sure about their teaching abilities.
+What you need to remember is that you are not teaching.
 Tutoring is more about using your skills to help others learn to study.
-The tactics and strategies that you've been using will be incredibly useful for younger students who have not yet fully grasped how to deal with university work.
+The tactics and strategies that you have been using are incredibly useful for younger students who have not yet fully grasped how to deal with university work.